deeanshudeep24/Site_Scanner/README.md

 The tool will generate a `pentest_report.txt` file containing the results of the scans.

+## Important Warning

+**WARNING:** This tool is intended for educational and ethical use only.Unauthorized use of this tool against any website or system without permission is illegal and may lead to severe legal consequences.
+Always ensure you have explicit permission to test a website's security before proceeding.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or additional features, please open an issue or submit a pull request.